 If You Are First Time Home Buyer, then the sessions provide comprehensive details on the home purchase process.
 All attendants have an opportunity to learn how to create and use a budget, find a home, understand the types of mortgages on the market, learn what mortgage borrowers rights are, and much more.

-Rent and homeless prevention from the Salt Lake Community Action Program, in cooperation with a non-profit The Road Home, provides assistance.
+Rent and homeless prevention from the Salt Lake Community Action Program / Utah Community Action, in cooperation with a non-profit The Road Home, provides assistance.
 It can come in the form of a refundable loan for rent, homeless prevention case management and housing supportive services to eligible applicants.

 Those facing foreclosure or having delinquent mortgage have an opportunity to learn so much on these topics.
 Work with a specialist and get tips on preventing foreclosure.
 Other support is for finding permanent solutions to resolve a delinquency.
 This is provided as well as how to avoid foreclosure and rescue scams.